mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrix.md

 \mathbf{v}^\prime = \mathbf{vABC}
 $$

-In modern computer graphics and OpenGL/DirectX shaders, **column vectors** are the standard convention.
+In modern computer graphics and OpenGL/DirectX shaders, **column vectors** are the standard convention, and Three.js follows it.
 Applying the matrix transpose:

 $$
 \begin{aligned}